-Teaching staff: Cathal Quinn

-Term: 2 (Week 7)
+Teaching staff: Cathal Quinn Term: 2 (Week 7) Average Teaching Hours: 35 hours per week

 This Project Week will be devoted to the deeper exploration of a Shakespeare text or that of one of his contemporaries such as, Marlowe, Fletcher, Middleton, Kyd, etc. Students will investigate and rehearse scenes from a play text to be developed over an intensive week-long rehearsal process.